DuckBoss/JJMumbleBot/README.md

 ## Legacy Branches:
 - <b>pre-v1.3</b> - A legacy branch for pre-v1.3. <br>
-v1.3 implemented a new config system that broke old versions and required reconfiguring the config.ini file.
+v1.3 implemented a new config system that required reconfiguring the config.ini file if a user was updating to v1.3.